 This post will walk through the process of exporting an animated glTF 2.0 model from Maya LT.
 We’ll use the following tools:

 All of these are available for Windows or macOS.
-As of this writing, the most reliable way to create glTF 2.0 assets is through the official Blender exporter.
 Because Blender cannot import recent versions of FBX, my workflow uses COLLADA as an intermediate format.

 For an alternative workflow using Blender and COLLADA2GLTF, you may want to try with Diego Goberna’s excellent article, glTF Workflow for A-Saturday-Night, instead.

 Optional steps to clean up geometry and history.

 i.
 Mesh → Cleanup ii.
 Edit → Delete All by Type → History, to clean up the model ONLY if the model is not animated.
 If you’re animating the model yourself, do this step before animating, or skip it entirely. iii.
 Modify → Freeze Transformations

 2. Export in FBX 2013 format from Maya.